 A: Not all pre-proposals received feedback.
 Proposals where reviewers had project specific feedback received comments in an email from the NCRF program team.
-Pre-proposals where the reviewer comments were more general and would be covered during the full proposal webinar did not receive individualized feedback but see response to the question above.
+Pre-proposals where the reviewer comments were more general and would be covered during the full proposal webinar did not receive individualized feedback.